deislabs/cnab-azure-driver/README.md

 If the driver is running in an environment where MSI is available (such as in a VM in Azure) , it will attempt to login using MSI, no configuration is necessary, the driver will detect the MSI endpoint and use it if it is available.

-5. Azure CLI
+5. az CLI

-If the driver is running in an environment where azure cli is available then the driver will attempt to get an OAuth token using the cli.
+If the driver is running in an environment where az CLI is available then the driver will attempt to get an OAuth token using the CLI.

 ## ACI Container Group Identity